rtlabs-com/p-net/doc/tutorial.rst

 which is 40 bytes.
 The relevant byte it the fourth byte from left in this block.

-Details of the 40 bytes from I0-device to IO-controller:
+Details of the 40 bytes from IO-device to IO-controller:

 * IOPS from slot 0, subslot 1
 * IOPS from slot 0, subslot 0x8000